benhe119/Cyber-Data-Analytics-1/lab3/README.md

 ##### Task 1 and 2 #####

-run parse_data.py (this creates a csv file of the dataset in the data/ directory)
-- python2 parse_data.py

 The **main** file for Task 1 and 2 is ***readData.py*** this file runs the reservoir sampling as well as the min count sketch
 - python2 readData.py

+*The parsed csv file is already in the repository (this was done using parse_data.py, but you do not need to run it since it is already done!)*

 ##### Task 3 and 4 #####